saverecs/SaverECS/README.md

 	>	d/dt (angVal) =  (-0.1/0.01)*angVal + (0.01/0.01)*i,
 		d/dt (i) = ((0.01/0.5)*angVal - (1/0.5)*i) + (voltage/0.5),

-	This part of the formula that defines the flow equations in SMT-LIB2 format:
+	The formula that defines the flow equations in SMT-LIB2 format along with its encoding:

-		(define-ode
+		//Definition in the ODE in SMT-LIB2 format (define-ode
 			flow_1 (
 				(= d/dt[gt] 1)